webdna/commerce-bulk-pricing/README.md

 The fieldtype can also be used to set a price for certain user groups.

-Create a fieldtype with a quantity of 1 (price is not based a quantity)
+Create a fieldtype with a quantity of 1 - the same price is used regardless of quantity purchased

 ![Screenshot](resources/screenshots/member-price-field-settings.png)